cwilmott/digitalgeographies/studios/studio7_interoperability/studio7.md

 # Interoperability

-This is our second python studio - and runs the same as two weeks ago!
+This is our second python studio - and runs a little differently to last time.

-We will be using Jupyter Notebook on Jupyter Hub.
+We will still be using Jupyter Notebook, but this time we're accessing it from our own desktop, rather than Jupyter Hub!

-To access this studio, download the Interoperability_Studio.ipynb file.
-This is a specific file extension (.ipynb) for Jupyter Notebooks.
-Python Scripts usually have the extension .py

-Then, go to https://datahub.berkeley.edu/ and sign in using your UC Berkeley credentials.

-Once inside the hub, on the top right, choose "Upload" and select your Interoperability_Studio.ipynb file.
-Once it's uploaded, double click and you'll see the notebook.

-The instructions and explanations are enclosed within the notebook.
-If you hit "Run" in the tool bar across the top on the Code sections, you will see stuff happen.
+** Before Class **

+1. *Install Anaconda* using their GUI or graphical user interface here: https://www.anaconda.com/products/ .
+Choose `64 bit Graphical Installer` for your operating system and follow the prompts.
+If you get stuck, further information is here: https://docs.anaconda.com/anaconda/install/

+2. *Download Folder* To access this studio, download the `interoperability_studio` folder.
+In it is a notebook file, two xml files, a .py file and a sound_sample wav file.
+Move the folder onto your desktop or into your documents or somewhere you can find it!

+** In Class **

+Open Anaconda Navigator.
+Then select the Jupyter Notebooks application.

+This will open up a browser window.
+Find your `Interoperability_Studio.ipynb` file and open it in the browser.

+Then refer to the notebook :-)

 **For the #studios Slack:**